dokterbob/django-popularity/README.rst

 =================
-django-popularity
+Django Popularity
 =================

 What is it?
 ===========
 The pluggable django-popularity makes it very easy to track the amount of views for objects, and generate popularity listings based upon that.

 Right now it has a measure for view counts, relative view counts, novelty and popularity.
 The latter is still to be tested.
 Soon to be expected: randomness and the ability to sort by a combination of novelty, view counts, randomness and view count.

 Status
 ======